• Skip to primary navigation

 And if none of the above Turbocharger Electric Actuator Stepper Motor Fault Codes are present, a replacement Actuator may fix the issue.

-But once the issue is deemed as resolved, clear the ECU fault code and retest to affirm problem resolution.
+And once the issue is deemed as resolved, clear the ECU fault code and retest to affirm problem resolution.

 You will also find more Electronic Actuator Problem Codes here.